tamtamchik/app-store-receipt-parser/README.md

 [![Software License][ico-license]](./LICENSE)
 [![Total Downloads][ico-downloads]][link-downloads]

-A lightweight TypeScript library for extracting transaction IDs from Apple's ASN.1 encoded Unified Receipts.
+A lightweight TypeScript library for extracting selected fields from Apple's ASN.1 encoded Unified Receipts.

 > [!IMPORTANT]
 > This library is not a full-fledged receipt parser.
-> It only extracts some information from Apple's ASN.1 encoded Unified Receipts.
+> It extracts supported fields from Apple's ASN.1 encoded Unified Receipts, including in-app purchase receipts.
 > It does not work with the old-style transaction receipts.

 > [!NOTE]